MithrilJS/mithril.js/docs/mithril.deferred.md

 Any time an exception is thrown inside a promise callback, Mithril calls `m.deferred.onerror(e)`.

 By default, this event handler rethrows the exception to the console if an error is a subclass of Error (but not an instance of Error itself).
 Otherwise it follows the Promises/A+ specifications.
-It does this because developers expect unexpected errors like null reference exceptions to be thrown to the console for debugging purposes, and these errors are always subclasses of Error.
-On the other hand, javascript developers rarely ever throw errors that are subclasses of Error.
+It does this because people expect unexpected errors like null reference exceptions to be thrown to the console for debugging purposes, and these errors are always subclasses of Error.

+On the other hand, javascript developers rarely ever throw errors that are subclasses of Error, and for the purposes of application error handling, the underlying prototypal chain of the error class is typically not relevant.

 The `onerror` function can be safely replaced if the default error monitoring semantics are not desired.